 - Movement.
 Moving and using the muscles in the part of your body affected by edema may help pump the excess fluid back to your heart.
 Ask your doctor about exercises you can do that may reduce swelling.

 - Elevation.
-Hold the swollen part of your body above the level of your heart for at least 30 minutes three or four times a day.
+Hold the swollen part of your body above the level of your heart several times a day.
 In some cases, elevating the affected body part while you sleep may be helpful.

 - Massage.
 Stroking the affected area toward your heart using firm, but not painful, pressure may help move the excess fluid out of that area.